holdex/developers/docs/CONTRIBUTING.md

 ### Discussion channels

-Direct discussions to the appropriate channel at all times:
+Direct discussions to the appropriate channel:

 - **Spec file** — clarifications about Goal scope or business context; propose changes via PR or review comments on an open Spec PR